Updated on August 30th, 2022 by Bob Ciura

 In addition to traditional sources of retirement income such as pensions and/or Social Security, retirees can boost their ‘retirement paycheck’ income with dividend stocks.
 These are companies that pay shareholders regular income for owning the stock.
 Not all stocks pay dividends.
 But the consistent payments from dividend stocks can be a valuable source of income for retirees.

-Of course, investors who are interested in purchasing individual stocks should make sure they have researched each company, to ensure it is financially healthy with a strong business model, and future growth potential.
+Investors who are interested in purchasing individual stocks should make sure they have researched each company, to ensure it is financially healthy with a strong business model, and future growth potential.

 To help with the search, we reached out to two authors of popular investing websites as well as Sure Dividend writers for their individual recommendations.
 The following list represents these contributors’ favorite retirement dividend stocks for the remainder of 2022, in no particular order.